 Assuming the amplifier levels have not been changed or need adjusting, no further action is needed

 If the amplifier levels require adjusting, turn the “CH1” level knob clockwise until the top red LED, labelled “CLIP”, flickers.
-Then turn the knob counter-clockwise back one notch so that the “CLIP” LED nether flickers nor illuminates
+Then turn the knob counter-clockwise back one notch so that the “CLIP” LED nether flickers nor illuminates.
+The ideal setting for the “CH1” level knob is 28.

 Data onscreen should now be updating and valid; be sure to leave the SODAR screen maximized and in front so that the screen capture functions